BeSpunky/angular-zen/wiki/Wiki-Home.md

-# Angular-Zen
+# `@BeSpunky/Angular-Zen`

 ## This project is still a work in progress. **Not for production**.
-`angular-zen` provides a set of general purpose tools written by our team at BeSpunky.
+`@bespunky/angular-zen` provides a set of general purpose tools written by our team at BeSpunky.
 These tools can be used with any app and you may use them as you like.

 > The library was written and tested in angular 7 but might work with older versions.